 - Ensure all staff are suitably trained for their role and machinery that they are tasked with using.

 - Provide basic inductions and training for ALL new staff members regarding the workplace, areas of risk etc.

-- Provide an accident book and ensure that staff understand how to access the same and make reports of accidents at work and injuries sustained at work to the right people.
+- Provide an accident book and ensure that staff understand how to access the same and make reports of accidents and injuries sustained at work to the right people